-Teaching formats include instructive lectures, business simulations, and the actual design and launch of a company.
+Teaching formats include interactive lectures, business simulations, entrepreneur panels, and the actual design and launch of a company.
 Lecture and simulation topics will cover a range of business skills and leadership skills that will translate directly into practical application on student startups.

 Classes and structured group work will typically occur Monday through Friday from 8am-6pm.
 Work often extends into the evenings and weekends, varying to some degree on specific group needs.
 Weekday evenings and weekends may also include field trips and special events.
 We pack the four weeks with as many opportunities to learn as possible, so we expect you to be 100% focused on Launch.
 If you have friends or relatives in the area, we suggest you visit with them either before or after the program.
 On the very rare occasion that a student wants to leave campus with family or friends from outside of Launch, permission from parents must be arranged by contacting Launch administration at least 48 hours in advance.

 NEW!
 Discover more about the 2013 summer program experience through our blog that chronicles some of the class experiences,